PRADA: Probability-Ratio-Based Attribution and Detection of Autoregressive-Generated Images: PRADA

 \paragraph{PRADA Score} We can now combine all three components (probability ratio balancing, token-wise scoring, and scale weighting) to obtain the PRADA score for an image represented by tokens $x$.
 We assume that tokens are organized in scales, i.e., $x = \big(x^{(1)}, x^{(2)},\dots x^{(S)}\big)$ for $s = \{1,\dots,S\}$ with $x^{(s)}$ denoting the collection of tokens $x_t^{(s)},\ 1\leq t \leq T_s$, within scale $s$.
 The final score then amounts to the weighted sum of scale-wise means over the learned token scores:

-In Appendix~\ref{app:example-PRADA} we provide visualizations of the learned $\alpha$, token-wise scoring, and the learned stages weights $w$ for different AR image generators.
+In Appendix~\ref{app:example-PRADA} we provide visualizations of the learned $\alpha$, token-wise scoring, and the learned scale weights $w$ for different AR image generators.
+We also discuss how the learned parameters can help to interpret the characteristics of a model's likelihood distribution, i.e., which features strongly influence the PRADA score.

 \paragraph{Calibration Procedure} For each model, we optimize all learnable parameters ($\alpha$, $f_\theta$, and $w$) for 3\,000 steps on a small, held-out dataset of real and generated images.
-We optimize using AdamW~\cite{adamw}, utilizing simple regularization in form of small, scale-dependent Gaussian noise on $\Delta^\alpha$ for data augmentation and encouraging $\Vert w\Vert_1 \to 1$ to achieve a certain level of sparsity in $w$.
-We apply label smoothing to improve the calibration of likelihoods, since the attribution mechanism relies on scores being comparable across models.
+We use AdamW~\cite{adamw} and apply simple regularization in form of small, scale-dependent Gaussian noise on $\Delta^\alpha$ for data augmentation and encouraging $\Vert w\Vert_1 \to 1$ to achieve a certain level of sparsity in $w$.
+We use label smoothing to align the range of $P(x)$ across different generators, since the attribution mechanism relies on scores being comparable.

-\paragraph{Detection and Attribution} From the above, for each AR image generator $G$ and image $x$, we obtain its PRADA score $P_G(x)$, quantifying whether the image was probably generated by this particular model or not, hence providing a signal for detection.
-To turn these scores into a model for attribution, we consider the following classification rule: